sowndarya22/kubernetes-examples/vault_audit/README.md

+# NOTICE: out of date!
+Vault will have audit logs to stdout feature in 0.8.2.
+See https://github.com/hashicorp/vault/pull/3235

 # Vault Audit Logs to stdout

 This example shows how to output [Vault's](https://vaultproject.io) audit log to stdout in Kubernetes.
 Technically it's a Docker problem, but Kubernetes is a popular and useful platform to demonstrate the solution on.